A Retrofit Sensing Strategy for Soft Fluidic Robots

-The equilibrium pneumatic pressure of the McKibben actuator can be used to infer the angular displacement $\theta$ of the joint. \textbf{4.
+The equilibrium pneumatic pressure of the McKibben actuator can be used to infer the angular displacement $\theta$ of the joint. \textbf{5.
 Vacuum-powered commercial soft gripper.} A vacuum-powered commercial soft gripper is actuated by a 0.1 L air tank that is initially pressurized at -60 kPa.
-The final equilibrium pneumatic pressure of the gripper can be used to infer the size of the cylindrical object in the gripper. \textbf{5.
+The final equilibrium pneumatic pressure of the gripper can be used to infer the size of the cylindrical object in the gripper. \textbf{6.
 Commercial soft PneuNet gripper.} A commercial soft PneuNet gripper is actuated by a 0.3 L air tank that is initially pressurized at 70 kPa.
 The final equilibrium pneumatic pressure of the gripper can be used to infer the size of the cylindrical object in the gripper.

 \textbf{Supplementary Video 4}

 \textbf{Closed-loop control with fluidic sensing: size sorting}

 Four cylindrical objects with different diameters in a random input order are sorted by a robotic arm based on a modified insertion sort algorithm.
 The gripper is actuated by a 0.4 L air tank that is initially pressurized at 64 kPa.
 The equilibrium pneumatic pressure of the gripper provides a fluidic sensing feedback that is used to compare the size of the gripped cylindrical objects without using any calibration curve.
 The fluidic sensing feedback also works for sorting random objects.